 Cancun: Gospel meetings were continuing into November with encouraging interest.
 Jonathan Seed helped Timothy Turkington during the first two weeks, and Gilberto Torrens during the third week.
 Five new visitors attended.

 Guasave: The believers in this area enjoyed a visit in ministry and the gospel from Gilberto Torrens in October.
 On the first Lord’s Day in November, three believers obeyed the Lord in baptism.
-God willing, a gospel series will commence on December 29 with John Dennison and Leonel Chavez.
+God willing, a gospel series will commence on December 29 with John Dennison.
 Seed Sower texts will be delivered in the city and surrounding towns and villages during the first week of the meetings.
 Your prayers for God’s blessing in this area are valued.

-El Vergel: Leonel Chavez and Shad Kember visited this town in the mountains of Chihuahua, holding daily meetings in October.
-Anderson Hernandez, laboring in the capital city of Chihuahua, joined them for several days as well.
+El Vergel: Shad Kember visited this town in the mountains of Chihuahua, holding daily meetings in October.
+Anderson Hernandez, laboring in the capital city of Chihuahua, joined him for several days.
 One new believer was baptized during this visit, despite family opposition.

 Hermosillo: Andrew Ussher (Toronto, ON) was with the assembly for four days in October, and gave helpful, searching, and practical ministry on the subject of stewardship.
 More than 20 believers from Obregón drove up for the Saturday sessions.
 Andrew also visited San Luis Río Colorado after and shared in ministry for one night.